Yoav666s/dnd-wiki/collections/_feats/ethereal-touched.md

 ---
 title: "Ethereal Touched"
 index:
-  - ethereal-touched-2024
+  - ethereal-touched
-permalink: /feats/ethereal-touched-2024/
+permalink: /feats/ethereal-touched/
-excerpt: "You gain the following benefits."
+excerpt: "Your exposure to the Ethereal Plane grants you the following benefits."
-v_2024: true
-alt_version: ethereal-touched
+alt_version: ethereal-touched-2024
 source: "Exterminator's Guide to Ghostly Things"
 ---
-*General Feat (Prerequisite: Level 4+)*

 Your exposure to the Ethereal Plane grants you the following benefits.

 **Ability Score Increase.** Increase your Intelligence, Wisdom, or Charisma score by 1, to a maximum of 20.